seandao/SoundBytesAudio/README.md

 # SoundBytesAudio
-Shared Prototype version.
+Shared version.
-Records audio in .wav format as well as testing other sensors.
+Records audio in .wav format as well as testing other sensors to conduct localization research.